Harriet Powers: Posthumous honors

 In 2009, Powers was inducted into the Georgia Women of Achievement Hall of Fame.

 In October 2010, organizations in Athens, Georgia, produced several events related to the theme "Hands That Can Do: A Centennial Celebration of Harriet Powers."
 The events included a quilt exhibit, storytelling, a gospel concert, a symposium, a commemorative church service at New Grove Baptist Church in Winterville, and visit to the Powers grave site.

 Athens-Clarke County Mayor Heidi Davison issued a proclamation naming October 30, 2010, as Harriet Powers Day.

+A set of four postage stamps was issued by the United States Postal Service in February 2026, honoring Powers and featuring elements from her 1898 Pictorial Quilt.